rems-project/sail/doc/internals.md

 The first function called by `main` is `Sail.load_files`.
 This function parses all the files passed to Sail, and then concatenates their ASTs.
-The preprocessor is then run, which evaluates `$directive` statements in Sail, such as
+The pre-processor is then run, which evaluates `$directive` statements in Sail, such as

 ```
 $include <prelude.sail>
 ```

-Unlike the C preprocessor the Sail pre-processor operates over actual Sail ASTs rather than strings.
-This can recursively include other files into the AST, as well as add/remove parts of the AST with `$ifdef` etc. Directives that are used are preserved in the AST, so they also function as a useful way to pass auxilliary information to the various Sail backends.
+Unlike the C pre-processor the Sail pre-processor operates over actual Sail ASTs rather than strings.
+This can recursively include other files into the AST, as well as add/remove parts of the AST with `$ifdef` etc. Directives that are used are preserved in the AST, so they also function as a useful way to pass auxiliary information to the various Sail backends.

 The initial check mentioned above is then run to desugar the AST, and